aadityaparashar/hotel-management-system/README.md

 # Hotel Management System

 This is a VERY simple Hotel Management System.
-There are five forms, home plus four more including Visitor Management, Room Availibility, House Keeping and Customer Registration.
+There are five forms, home plus four more including Visitor Management, Room Availibility, House Keeping and Customer Registration. <br>
 I'll explain each briefly below, but a better expanation would be talking to me in person ;D
 <hr>